Condensation and mould

 Rising and penetrating damp

-Penetrating damp is caused by water being able to leak into the property from the outside walls.
-This could be from a leak or blocked gutters.
+Penetrating damp is caused by water leaking into your home from the outside walls.
+It can be caused by leaking or blocked gutters.

 There are things you can try to treat the mould.
 However, without stopping the condensation, the mould is likely to return.